AdobeDocs/commerce-operations.en/help/installation/prerequisites/optional-software.md

 ### Use NTP pool servers {#install-optional-ntp-servers}

 Selecting pool servers is up to you.
 If you use NTP pool servers, ntp.org recommends you use [pool servers](https://www.ntppool.org/en/) that are close to your servers' time zone as discussed on the [NTP pool project help page](https://www.ntppool.org/en//use.html).
-If you have a private NTP server that is available to all hosts in your Magento deployment, you can use that server instead.
+If you have a private NTP server that is available to all hosts in your deployment, you can use that server instead.

 1. Open `/etc/ntp.conf` in a text editor.